APrioriInvestments/test-looper/specs/Repo_Configuration_Spec.md

             list-tests: |
                 # bash command that lists individual tests
-                # TEST_SRC - path to the current checked out repo, which will also be the CWD
+                # REPO_ROOT - path to the current checked out repo, which will also be the CWD
                 # TEST_LIST - path to where we expect the output to go

             run-tests: |
                 # bash command that executes individual tests given a list of test names
                 # (We could either pass a file with this list or pass the list explicitly on the
                 # command line to the runner-script.)
-                # TEST_SRC - path to the current checked out repo, which will also be the CWD
+                # REPO_ROOT - path to the current checked out repo, which will also be the CWD
                 # TEST_INPUTS - path to a text file with the names of the tests to run
                 # TEST_OUT - path to where we expect the output to go
                 #       flesh this out - how do we describe which tests we ran?